Everson Museum Of Art85 Votes Currently Closed

 - Time Required: 02:00 Hrs

-- Tags: Art Museum, Family And Kids, Sculpture
+- Tags: Art Museums, Family And Kids, Sculpture

 Been in the country since 1897, the Everson Museum of art was the first of its kind to aim solely on collecting American art.
 The museum now houses around 11000 such masterpieces that range from paintings, sculptures and drawings to videos and graphics.
 The museum also boasts to have the largest ceramic collection in the whole of USA.
 Everson also is known for having one of the first video art collections in the country.
 This is a must-visit for art lovers.